habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 }
 ```

-The danger with buffering too infrequently is that we can exceed the memory buffer and have to resize it, technically it may also be possible to run out of memory if we write an object with an unreasonable number of properties, or array with too many elements, or if we write an excessively long string value.
-I'm not sure if `Utf8JsonWriter` has [built-in guards against such extremes](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Text.Json/docs/ThreatModel.md).
+The danger in buffering too infrequently is that we can exceed the memory buffer and have to resize it, technically it may also be possible to run out of memory if we write an object with an unreasonable number of properties, or array with too many elements, or if we write an excessively long string value.
+Utf8JsonWriter throws an out-of-memory exception whe requesting a buffer whose length is large than the int max size.
+[Here's a document](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Text.Json/docs/ThreatModel.md) that provides insights on some of the security considerations in System.Text.Json.

-## 3. Using a unified `IBufferWriter<byte>` for both `Utf8JsonWriter` and `Stream`/`TextWriter` APIs
+## 3. Using a shared `IBufferWriter<byte>` for both `Utf8JsonWriter` and `Stream`/`TextWriter` APIs

 The proposed `Utf8ODataJsonWriter` implementation requires special handling in the `StartStreamValueScope()` and `StartTextWriterValueScope()` methods, namely that we have to bypass the `Utf8JsonWriter` and write directly to the stream.
 This presents the following drawbacks:
 - We have to flush `Utf8JsonWriter` to ensure the data from the return `TextWriter` or `Stream` is not written to the output stream in the wrong order